Hankanman/Changelog-Weaver/README.md

 ### Logging

 The script uses Python's logging module to provide detailed logs of its execution.
-You can adjust the logging level in `main.py` by modifying the `setup_logs` function call.

 ## Contributing